 Eureka Springs Bark Park, Eureka Springs

-We didn’t know we were saving the best for last, but apparently we did!
-Just minutes from downtown and several dog-friendly patios like the one mentioned above, we arrived at the Eureka Springs Bark Park just in time for the rain to start.
+Just minutes from downtown Eureka and several dog-friendly patios like the one mentioned above, we arrived at the Eureka Springs Bark Park just in time for the rain to start.
 Looking more like an Ozark woodland area than a dog park, you hardly notice the black fencing surrounding the park and separating dogs under 30 pounds from dogs over 30 pounds.
-With public restrooms, bench seating, and plenty of shade, this hillside gem might be my favorite of the nine dog parks located in Northwest Arkansas.
+With public restrooms, bench seating, and plenty of shade, this hillside gem is perfect for hot Arkansas summers.
 There is even a brightly colored mural painted on the wall near the bathrooms.
 SO very Eureka!

 Observations: Convenient parking, separate yards for bigs and littles, bench seating, LOTS of shade, hillside terrain, water fountain, public restrooms, no children under 8.

 Because Northwest Arkansas is square in the middle of the Ozark Mountains we have an abundance of beautiful outdoor hiking trails that range in difficulty from super-easy to OMG-why-did-I-come-out-here-alone-with-no-cell-service.
 The five trails I’m listing here, however, are no more than 30 minutes from their respective town, and are easy, novice hikes perfect for leisure strolling.
 You, your old dog, your kids, and probably your parents can do most, if not all, of these trails.